Rikenunes8/feup-c-JmmCompiler/README.md

 * Check undefined vars:
     1. The local variables must be initialized before being used;
 * Check imports errors:
-    1. Method callee not imported;
+    1. Method caller not imported;
     2. Return type of method not imported;
     3. Type of variable not imported;
     4. Superclass was not imported;